fbpx

 Location: along U.S. 441/Newfound Gap Road, just a mile past Newfound Gap

-View atop Clingmans Dome (photo credit: Jon Bilous)
+View atop Kuwohi (photo credit: Jon Bilous)

 Andrews Bald